jleong-openedx/edx-documentation/en_us/shared/developing_course/course_outline.rst

 Duplicating Existing Sections, Subsections, or Units
 =======================================================

 To add a section, subsection, or unit by duplicating content that already exists in the course outline, select the **Duplicate** icon for the item that you want to duplicate.
 You see a **Duplicating** indicator at the bottom of the Studio page.

-Duplicated items are added to the course outline immediately below the original item, with the name "Duplicate of..." assigned to it.
+Duplicated items are added to the course outline immediately below the original item, with the name "Duplicate of <original item name>".

+.. note:: Duplicated items inherit the release date of the item that they are duplicated from, but you must explicitly publish duplicated subsections and units before they are visible to learners.
+For more information about release statuses and visibility of sections to learners, see :ref:`Sections and Visibility to Learners`.

 .. _Modify Settings for Objects in the Course Outline: